AY2425S2-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 <div style="margin-top: 10px;"></div>

 2. **Improving parameter input flexibility**<br>
     Currently, our input validation for names and addresses enforces strict formatting rules.
-We plan to enhance this by:
+We plan to enhance this by:<br>
    * Allowing special characters (e.g. `/`, `.`, `-`, etc.) in names and addresses
    * Implementing intelligent duplicate detection that ignores whitespace differences (e.g. recognising 'Alex Yeoh' and 'Alex&nbsp;&nbsp;&nbsp;Yeoh' as duplicates).<br>

-    <div style="margin-top: 10px;"></div>

     These improvements will give tutors more flexibility when recording student names and addresses, as well as to prevent accidental duplicate entries.

 <div style="margin-top: 10px;"></div>